Created on

 After making these changes, it is possible to delete the external connector.

-It is not possible to delete the external connector called for the FSSO agent, and FortiGate will throw the given error:
+It is not possible to delete the external connector associated with the FSSO agent, as FortiGate will display the following error:

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.